IUrreta/DatabaseEditor/src/data/nightly_patch_notes.md

 ## 12th november
-- Added driver's reactiosn news after each race weekend with quotes from them
+- Added driver's reactions news after each race weekend with quotes from them

 ## 17th november
 - Made transfer rumors more interesting (should talk about better drivers always first)